With increasing costs adding to the challenges people are facing, feeling emotionally drained, angry, or worried is understandable.

 It can really help to share your worries with a member of your renal team or a family member or friend who is calm and understanding.

-Kidney Care UK's advocacy team understand the pressures of living with kidney disease and are always available to listen and support you.
-Get in touch to arrange a chat with your local advocacy officer.
+Kidney Care UK's Patient Support & Advocacy team understand the pressures of living with kidney disease and are always available to listen and support you.
+Get in touch to arrange a chat with your local Patient Support & Advocacy Officer.

 Don't allow yourself to become isolated with your concerns.
 Whatever your needs, we're here for you.